ui/stamps-api-docs/source/legacy_members_api.rst

 type             Yes         Type of pin request.
-Can be `email`, `whatsapp`` or `sms` user             Yes         A string indicating legacy member's ID, mobile number or email merchant_id      Yes         Merchant ID the legacy member is associated with template_code    Yes         Template code for the pin request
+Can be `email`, `whatsapp`` or `sms` user             Yes         A string indicating legacy member's ID, mobile number or email merchant_id      Yes         Merchant ID the legacy member is associated with template_code    No          Template code for the pin request
 ================ =========== =========================